 Projections based on multiple lines of evidence from global to convective permitting model scales show high confidence in extreme precipitation increase in the northern, central and eastern European regions (NEU, WCE, EEU and in the Alpine area, Increases with medium confidence are projected for the Mediterranean basin (with a negative gradient toward the south) for mid and end of century under RCP8.5, RCP4.5, and SSP5-8.5 (Section 11.9) (MedECC, 2020).
 Guerreiro et al. (2017), based on observations, showed that 20% of city areas in WCE and MED regions is affected by pluvial flooding and less than 10% of city areas in the Northern and Western coastal cities.

 Landslide: Increase of rainfall periods connected to landslides are projected to increase in central Europe by up to 1 more period per year in flat areas in low altitudes and by up to 14 more periods per year at higher altitudes by mid-century, becoming even more evident by end of the century (Schlögl and Matulla, 2018).
 An increase of landslides by up to + 45.7% and + 21.2% is also projected for Southern Italy (Calabria region) by mid of century under both RCP4.5 and RCP8.5 (Gariano and Guzzetti, 2016) and by up to 40% in Central Italy (Umbria) during the winter season (Ciabatta et al., 2016).
-A decrease of landslides is projected in the Peloritani Mountains in Southern Italy (RCP4.5 and 8.5) by mid of the century (Peres and Cancelliere, (2018)).
+A decrease of landslides is projected in the Peloritani Mountains in Southern Italy (RCP4.5 and 8.5) by mid of the century (Peres and Cancelliere, 2018).
 A slight increase (10 year return period) in landslides is projected in the Eastern Carpathians, the Moldavian Subcarpathian and the northern part of the Moldavian Tableland and higher increase in the western hilly and plateau areas of Romania (100 year return period) (Jurchescu et al., 2017).

 Aridity: The Mediterranean region shows evidence of large-scale decreasing precipitation trends over 1901-2010, which are at least partly attributable to anthropogenic forcing according to CMIP5 models (Knutson and Zeng (2018).
 Nevertheless, there is low agreement among studies on observed precipitation trend in the Mediterranean region.
 (Chapter 11; Atlas 8.2).